julianaplanas/blogwriter-ai/README.md

 ### Development Tools
 - **Cursor**: AI-powered code editor for development and debugging
+- **Copilot (Claude Sonnet 4)**: Advanced code completion and refactoring in the editor
+- **ChatGPT 4o**: Used for project strategy, architecture, and prompt engineering
+- **Vercel v0**: Frontend component design and rapid UI prototyping
 - **GitHub**: Version control and collaboration
 - **Heroku**: Backend deployment and hosting
 - **Vercel**: Frontend deployment and hosting